Integrating Network Merchants NMI with Salesforce using Chargent

 In this section and the next, you’ll find the procedures for configuring the integrations for both NMI and Salesforce.
 It’s important to follow each of the steps carefully, and in the correct order.

 As shown in the NMI documentation, credentials are available for testing your integration.
-This includes the following username and password:
+You can get your own sandbox by requesting one, or use the general username and password:

 It’s essential that you get these credentials for the production account: